 Conventional wisdom may not match reality this time around.
 Fewer power plants use oil.
 Consumers are saving more than they are spending.
 More investment in solar and wind means those segments are not as threatened by low oil prices as conventional wisdom would dictate.

 How companies are affected by low oil prices and/or instability is difficult to predict.
 Which companies are most affected is a little more apparent.

 Oil companies involved in exploration and production will be hit hardest by low oil prices.
-These include Transocean Ltd. (NYSE:RIGC), Diamond Offshore Drilling Inc. (NYSE:DOC) and Anadarko Petroleum Corp.
-(NYSE:APCC) to name a few.
+These include Transocean Ltd. (NYSE:RIGA), Diamond Offshore Drilling Inc. (NYSE:DOC) and Anadarko Petroleum Corp.
+(NYSE:APCA) to name a few.

 For more see: 7 Oil Stocks To Dump From Your Portfolio

 Industrial makers of steel, machinery and big equipment will also be greatly affected by low oil prices.
 These include United States Steel Corp.
-(NYSE:XC), Caterpillar Inc. (NYSE:CATC), Halliburton Co.
-(NYSE:HALD) and others.
+(NYSE:XC), Caterpillar Inc. (NYSE:CATB), Halliburton Co.
+(NYSE:HALC) and others.

 For more check out: 6 Airline Stocks Worth Considering

 Although low gas prices haven’t driven consumers to spend as much of their gas savings as conventional wisdom would dictate, some companies in retail consumer services have done well including Tuesday Morning Corp.
-(NASDAQ:TUESA), Fred’s Inc. (NASDAQ:FREDB) and Dollar Tree Inc. (NASDAQ:DLTRC).
+(NASDAQ:TUESB), Fred’s Inc. (NASDAQ:FREDD) and Dollar Tree Inc. (NASDAQ:DLTRC).